Before Midnight (novel): Plot summary

-As the deadline nears, the LBA executives begin to panic and lash out, resulting in a contradictory sequence where Wolfe is fired and then rehired within a span of minutes.
+As the deadline nears, the LBA executives panic and lash out, resulting in a contradictory sequence where Wolfe is fired and then rehired within a span of minutes.
 When all seems lost, however, an anonymous source sends copies of the answers to each of the contestants, thus voiding the contest and saving LBA.
-Although Archie, the LBA executives and the police suspect Wolfe of doing so, he insists that he was not responsible, and begins to suspect one of the advertising executives of at least stealing the wallet, if not murdering Dahlmann.
-After the letters are sent, Vernon Assa approaches Wolfe and attempts to unilaterally dismiss him from the case, but Wolfe refuses.
-His suspicions aroused, Wolfe summons the major players to his office and claims he will reveal the identity of the thief, and in doing so provide the police with vital information to help them identify the murderer.
-Before he can do so, however, Vernon Assa is poisoned with cyanide surreptitiously slipped into his drink and dies on the floor of Wolfe's office.
-Dahlmann's wallet is found in his pocket, suggesting that he was the thief and murderer.
+Although Archie, the LBA executives and the police suspect Wolfe of doing so, he insists that he was not responsible.
+He suspects one of the advertising executives of stealing the wallet, if not murdering Dahlmann.
+Vernon Assa approaches Wolfe and attempts to unilaterally dismiss him from the case, but Wolfe refuses.
+Wolfe summons the major players to his office and claims he will reveal the identity of the thief, and provide the police with vital information to identify the murderer.
+Before he can do so, however, Vernon Assa is poisoned with cyanide slipped into his drink and dies on the floor of Wolfe's office.
+Dahlmann's wallet is found in his pocket, suggesting that he is the thief and murderer.

-Infuriated at the murder of someone who was enjoying his hospitality and skeptical of Assa's guilt, Wolfe determines to identify the true culprit.
-He, along with Archie and Saul Panzer, travels to the offices of LBA and inspects a display of products from their clients, discovering a bottle of cyanide that he suspects was used to murder Assa; this confirms in Wolfe's mind the guilt of one of the executives.
-Confronting Buff, O'Garro and Hansen, Wolfe lays out the facts of the case and accuses Buff of murdering both Dahlmann and Assa.
-Buff is the only man who had clear means and opportunity, and Wolfe speculates that he was driven to murder Dahlmann out of jealousy and fear over Dahlmann's skills eclipsing and threatening his position.
-Assa discovered the wallet that Buff stole from Dahlmann to cover his tracks, and Buff murdered him to silence him.
-When Buff tries to throw suspicion on O'Garro, O'Garro reveals that Wolfe is correct.
-Buff is convicted of murder, but the remaining LBA executives challenge Wolfe's fee, arguing that as the thief and murderer Buff presumably exposed himself when he sent out the letters containing the final answers.
-In response, Wolfe reveals in confidence that he will be adding onto his bill the price of a used typewriter that has been disposed of in the East River, implying that he was in fact responsible for sending out the letters and saving them from humiliation after all.
+Infuriated at the murder of someone who was enjoying his hospitality and skeptical of Assa's guilt, Wolfe moves to name the true culprit.
+Wolfe, Archie and four operatives travel to the offices of LBA.
+They inspect a display of products from their clients, discovering the bottle of cyanide used to murder Assa.
+This confirms the guilt of one of the executives.

+Confronting Buff, O'Garro and Hansen in their conference room, Wolfe lays out the facts of the case and accuses Buff of murdering both Dahlmann and Assa.
+Buff is the man who had clear means and opportunity, and motive.
+He was driven to murder Dahlmann out of jealousy over Dahlmann's skills threatening his position.
+Assa discovered the wallet that Buff stole from Dahlmann, and Buff murdered Assa to silence him.
+When Buff tries to throw suspicion on O'Garro, O'Garro says that Wolfe is correct.
+They call the police to take the source of the cyanide.
+Buff is convicted of murder.

+The remaining LBA executives ask Wolfe to continue managing the contest.
+Wolfe refuses this task.
+One executive praises the action of mailing the answers to the five contestants as a brilliant act to end a problem, unaware who mailed them.
+Wolfe states that he will be adding onto his bill the price of a used typewriter that has been disposed of in the East River, as a person in his employ mailed the correct answers to the five contestants, allowing a new set of verses to settle the winners.
+He is finished with that contest.